Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./015.png)
 ![](./016.png)

 Now the bone is aligned.
 Let's parent it to the blderik Level3 bone.
 It will look more organized in the hierarchy.
-Still in edit mode, select the blderik Level3 bone, hold shift and select the hammer bone.
-Move the cursor to the viewport and press ctrl+p and select keep offset.
+Still in edit mode, select the blderik Level3 bone, hold Shift and select the hammer bone.
+Move the cursor to the viewport and press Ctrl+P and select keep offset.

 ![](./017.png)